microsoftgraph/dataconnect-solutions/solutions/esa/README.md

 1. Download the ESA pipeline template .zip from [here](https://github.com/v-travhanes/dataconnect-solutions/tree/main/solutions/esa/SynapsePipelineTemplate)

-2. Follow the [Synapse Pipeline Integration instructions](https://github.com/microsoftgraph/dataconnect-solutions/tree/ona-v2-doc-updates/solutions/ona#Synapse-Pipeline-Template) available on our ONA implementation to integrate the pipeline.
+2. Follow the [Synapse Pipeline Integration instructions](https://github.com/v-travhanes/dataconnect-solutions/blob/main/solutions/esa/Synapse%20Pipeline%20Integration/README.md) to integrate the pipeline.

 3. After completing the Pipeline Integration and running the pipeline, you will see the data in the storage account